GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 ```
 Context:

 You have been deployed as an information manager to the flood-affected regions of Madagascar.
-Upon your arrival you received reports from the operations team indicating that the distrcits [Sambava and Vohemar](https://www.openstreetmap.org/search?query=Sava%2C%20Madagascar#map=8/-14.374/49.795) of the region Sava of are affected by the floods.
+Upon your arrival you received reports from the operations team indicating that the distrcits [Sambava and Vohemar](https://www.openstreetmap.org/search?query=Sava%2C%20Madagascar#map=8/-14.374/49.795) of the region Sava are affected by the floods.
 The team needs a general overview of the affected locations.
 :::

 1. Open QGIS and create a [new project](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#step-by-step-setting-up-a-new-qgis-project-from-scratch) by clicking on `Project` -> `New`